 Pura Aventura Park is one of the most popular areas to do this activity.
-Set amidst a cattle ranch, you will zip through eleven cables in singles or in tandem.
-During your flight you can spot some monkeys and other wildlife that inhabit the park.
+Set amidst a cattle ranch, you will zip through eleven cables in singles or tandem.
+During your flight, you can spot some monkeys and other wildlife that inhabit the park.

 The Hilltop Eco-Adventure Park is another zip lining location that is just close to downtown Tamarindo.
 Here you will conquer seven cables and two hanging bridges that take you to the lush rainforest of Guanacaste.

 6. ATV Touring